realead/memmeter/README.md

 My machine (an Intel-Broadwell)  can do about 10^9 double-multiplications per second, that means at most 8GB/s per single processor.
 But data is fetched in 64bytes, so stepping over 7 doubles and utilizing only 8 bytes we'll get to 64 GB/s.

-Even better, an integer addition can be done in 0.35 seconds thus leading to maximal band width of 182 GB/s.
+Even better, an integer addition can be done in 0.35 nano-seconds thus leading to maximal band width of 182 GB/s.
 There is no pipeling for integer-addition (as compared to float-addition), so we don't have to watch out for dependencies on the prefivious results.

 Running `sh run_test.sh band_width` we get the following results (will be saved in `src/output_test_band_width.png`, `src/output_test_band_width.txt`)